 Who should enroll?

-Students should be in 9th or 10th grade (advanced 8th grades are welcome.)
-8th grade math or pre-algebra is a prerequisite.
+Students should be in grades 9 or 10.
+Advanced 8th graders are welcome as well.
+Eighth grade math or pre-algebra is a prerequisite.

 - High speed, broadband Internet

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures